Ethel Rosenberg’s Mythic Innocence https://mosaicmagazine.com/response/history-ideas/2021/10/ethel-rosenbergs-mythic-innocence/

 October 28, 2021 | Harvey Klehr, Jonathan Brent, Jonathan Silver

 About the author: Harvey Klehr is the Andrew W. Mellon professor of politics and history, emeritus, at Emory University.
 He has written many books on espionage in the United States and the history of the American Communist party.
 Jonathan Brent is executive director of the YIVO Institute for Jewish Research.
 He was previously the editorial director at Yale University Press, where he founded the “Annals of Communism Series.”
-Jonathan Silver is the editor of Mosaic and the Chief Programming Officer of Tikvah, where he is also the Warren R. Stern Senior Fellow of Jewish Civilization.
+Jonathan Silver is the editor of Mosaic, the host of the Tikvah Podcast, the Warren R. Stern Senior Fellow of Jewish Civilization, and the Chief Programming officer of Tikvah.

 This is a response to The Eternal Return of Ethel Rosenberg, originally published in Mosaic in October 2021